HofmanRemco/schneider-doc/source.md

 ### modbus ###

 We found some weird behaviour when sending modbus commands to the PLC.
 The device only executes modbus commands when in **STOP mode**.
+Besides that, we read in the docs the device does not support the write_coil function (5).
+This meant we couldn't use tools like mbtget.
+Fortunately the device does support write_coils(15).
 We wrote a script that flashes the output leds one by one.

 ``` python
 from pymodbus.client.sync import ModbusTcpClient